Tokyo and Yokohama

 Explore regional delicacies and sake without leaving the city

 The most lively cat, bird and rabbit cafes, at sister site Animal Cafes.com

 By cuisine (Japanese)

 Food and booze shopping

-The latest listings from our sister site, Where In Tokyo.
+Find fun things to do between meals, from our sister site Where In Tokyo.